csariyildiz/csariyildiz.github.io/_posts/non-technical/english/2022-02-02-short-articles.md

 Vitamins and minerals are essential nutrients that play a crucial role in maintaining optimal health and supporting various bodily functions.
 While it's generally best to obtain these nutrients through a balanced diet, certain circumstances may necessitate the use of supplements.

-* Vitamin A, Vitamin C, Vitamin D, Vitamin E, Vitamin K, B Vitamins (B1, B2, B3, B5, B6, B7, B9, B12), Calcium, Iron, Zinc, Magnesium, Omega 3, Tribulus Terrestris.
+* Vitamin A, Vitamin C, Vitamin D, Vitamin E, Vitamin K, B Vitamins (B1, B2, B3, B5, B6, B7, B9, B12), Calcium, Iron, Zinc, Magnesium, Omega 3.
-* Vitamin D, B12, Zinc
+* MoreVitamin D, B12, Zinc
+* Testesterone enhancers can cause hair loss.

+Tribulus Terrestris is a plant that has been used in traditional medicine for various purposes.
+It is often marketed as a dietary supplement with claims of enhancing athletic performance, libido, and testosterone levels.
+However, the scientific evidence supporting these claims is limited, and the effects of Tribulus Terrestris on testosterone levels in humans are not well-established.